Frequently askedQuestionsEverything You Need to Know About Psychiatric Care in Tijuana

 Do you accept U.S. health insurance?

-We do not accept U.S. or Mexican insurance.
-However, at $110 for a comprehensive first visit, our fees are often less than your insurance copay for a U.S. specialist.
-We provide a detailed receipt with diagnostic codes (ICD-10) that some patients have successfully submitted for out-of-network reimbursement.
+We do not bill insurance directly.
+However, at $125 USD for a comprehensive 60-minute first visit, our fees are often less than insurance copays for U.S. specialists.
+We provide detailed superbills with ICD-10 diagnostic codes and CPT procedure codes that many patients submit for out-of-network reimbursement under their PPO plans.

 What payment methods do you accept?